epayet/memoire_epsi/memoire.md

 * coeur du logiciel = domain model (modelisation directe du domaine ?)
 * Utilise le vocabulaire proffessionel du domaine plutot que du jargon technique
 * domaine isolé et encapsulé au centre, la technique autour
+* Citation de Eric Evans dans son livre DDD :
+    * "In order to create a good software, you have to know what the software is all about.
+You cannot create a banking software system unless you have a good understanding of what banking is all about, one must understand the domain of banking."

 #### Avantages